Yellow Face (play)

 Yellow Face is a semi-autobiographical play by David Henry Hwang, featuring the author himself as the protagonist, DHH, mounting his 1993 play Face Value.
 The play's themes include questions of race and of the interaction between media and politics.

+The play premiered in Los Angeles at the Mark Taper Forum in association with East West Players in May 2007.
+In December, it played off-Broadway at the Joseph Papp Public Theater in December 2007 and January 2008.
+After several other productions, it played on Broadway from September to November 2024 at Roundabout Theatre Company.

 Production history

+Los Angeles, Off-Broadway and London

 Yellow Face premiered in Los Angeles at the Mark Taper Forum in association with East West Players in May 2007.

 The play opened Off-Broadway at the Joseph Papp Public Theater on December 10, 2007, and closed on January 13, 2008.
-Directed by Leigh Silverman, the cast featured Hoon Lee and Noah Bean as the leads.
+Directed by Leigh Silverman, the cast featured Hoon Lee and Noah Bean as the leads, with Francis Jue as HYH and others, Kathryn Layng, Anthony Torn, Julienne Hanzelka and Kim Lucas Caleb Rooney.
 Hwang won his third Obie Award in Playwriting, and he was a third-time finalist for the Pulitzer Prize for Drama.